Kunal2341/HatchHackathon/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/) [![Made withJupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://jupyter.org/try)
 # Hatch Hackathon `Domo Arigato Mr. Roboto`
-Program for HATCH 2021 project of `Domo Arigato Mr. Roboto` --> All code is on `VisualizingDataNEW.ipynb`
+Program for HATCH 2021 project of `Domo Arigato Mr. Roboto` Submitting Option 1 --> All code is on `VisualizingDataNEW.ipynb`
 # Abstract
 In this problem, there is a massive dataset provided to us where we have to create a model that will predict the level for a user's `history_class` between **strong_personal**, **strong_family**, **not_strong**, and **none**.
 There were many different criteria points that went into deciding this problem.
 I designed a sequential model under Keras which accurately detects the history class for any user.
 I also designed a **UI** for front-end user design (*still in development*).